StevenWeir038/Scientia-Geographia-Quiz/README.md

 # Credits
 Once more a special mention is reserved for my mentor [Tim Nelson](https://github.com/TravelTimN).
 Through him I'm learning that being a developer is about more than learning code.
 Do your research and have a calm, methodical approach to find a solution to each problem.
-I also appreciate his insights to help me refractor as I was concerned about code it being too verbose.
+I also appreciate his insights to help me refractor as I was concerned about code being too verbose.

 Also I'd like to thank my fellow students and alumni at [Code Institute](https://codeinstitute.net/) for sharing their insights and approaches via Slack.
 Infinite Diversity in Infinite Combinations for our fellow Trekkies.